MicrosoftDocs/CordovaDocs/cordovadocs/tips-workarounds/general-tips.md

 Try these steps if you have trouble deploying to emulators or devices.

 1. Running on a device?
 Make sure that your device is enabled for development.
 Instructions to do this are different for each platform.
-    * For Android, see [Android](..android-tips.md).
-For iOS, see [iOS guide](../../getting-started/ios-guide.md). (iOS devices need a provisioning profile.)
-For Windows Phone, see [this article](../../develop-apps/run-app-windows-phone.md).
-For Windows 10, Visual Studio will prompt you to enable the device.
+    * For Android, see [Android](android-tips.md).
+For iOS, see [iOS guide](../first-steps/ios-guide.md). (iOS devices need a provisioning profile.)
+For Windows, see [this article](../run-your-app/run-app-windows.md).
 2. If you are running on a device and the app is already installed, uninstall the app and try again.
 4. Delete the project's platforms/*platform* folder (such as platforms/android) and the plugins folder from the project and try again (navigating to the root of your project folder in a command window and typing the command  `cordova platforms remove android` also removes the platform).

     ![The platforms and plugins folders](media/general-tips/platforms-folder.png)

     If the issue only occurs with a particular plugin, you may have an incompatibility with the plugin or between your Cordova version and the plugin version.
-See other sections in this article and see [Change the CLI version](../develop-apps/change-cli-version.md).

 3. If you haven't done it already, [check your update notifications and run the dependency checker](#firsttime).
 4. If you are not using a new blank project already, create an empty project using the Blank App template (you can find it under **JavaScript**, **Apache Cordova Apps** when creating a new project) and see if you get the same error when you build.